doyoubi/undermoon/README.md

 $ docker ps | grep server_proxy5 | awk '{print $1}' | xargs docker kill
 ```

+The `undermoon` will detect the failure, replace the failed proxy, promote the new master, and add new replica to the new master.
 ```bash
 # server_proxy5 is replaced by server_proxy3
 $ curl -s http://localhost:7799/api/v2/clusters/meta/mycluster | jq '.cluster.nodes[].proxy_address' | uniq